Alexander D. Henderson Jr.: Career

-Retirement

-In 1946, Henderson and his family moved to Hillsboro Beach, Broward County, Florida.
-Henderson and his brother continued to serve on Avon's Board of Directors.
-From 1945 to 1960, A. D. Henderson was listed as Director in the company's Annual Reports.

-Politics

 Henderson became vice mayor of Hillsboro Beach, Florida in 1955.
-He became the Mayor of Hillsboro Beach in 1958 and held this position for six consecutive years (1958–1964).
+He became the Mayor of Hillsboro Beach in 1958 and held this position for six consecutive years.

-On June 1, 1965, after the death of Henderson, Police Chief Raymond McMullin presented a memorial to the former mayor's window, Lucy Henderson.
-She turned the plaque over to the town's present mayor.
-The memorial will be displayed in the Town Council Room.

-Philanthropy
+Personal life

+On February 14, 1920, Henderson married Mary Barnes Billings Anthony in Ridgewood, New Jersey.
+They had two children, Mary and Alexander.
+In September 1935, they divorced in Reno, Las Vegas, with Mary charging him with cruelty.
+On March 28, 1936, Henderson married Lucia Maria Ernst in New York City.
+They had a son who was born in New York City.

+Death and legacy

 In 1953, Henderson created the Hillsboro Country Day School in Pompano Beach, Florida.

-The A. D. Henderson Foundation was founded in 1959 by Henderson and his wife, Lucy E. Henderson with the vision to improving the lives of children in Broward County, Florida and the State of Vermont through early learning.

-Henderson was named building committee chairman and the founding donor of Saint Andrew's School, a private episcopal school in Boca Raton.

 In 1960, a donation from Henderson and his wife Lucy contributed to the construction of the Henderson Behavioral Health facility in Fort Lauderdale, Florida.
 The clinic was renamed Henderson Clinic of Broward County in 1961.

-Death

-Henderson died on July 8, 1964, at the New England Deaconess Hospital in Boston, Massachusetts.
-He was 69 years old.
-He was interred at the Forest Lawn Memorial Gardens Central in Fort Lauderdale.
-His wife, Lucia Ernst Henderson is buried in the same crypt.

-Legacy
+Henderson died on July 8, 1964.

 On December 1, 1968, the A.D.
 Henderson University School at the Florida Atlantic University College of Education was dedicated in his honor.
-The Alexander D. Henderson University School is a public elementary and middle school (K-8) and legislated school district operating as an educational laboratory on the FAU's Boca Raton campus.
-The Chapel of Saint Andrew, located on the campus of Saint Andrew's School in Boca Raton, Florida, was dedicated in memory of Alexander D. Henderson.
+The Chapel of Saint Andrew, located on the campus of Saint Andrew's School in Boca Raton, Florida, was dedicated in memory of Henderson.